gasduster99/primaryConcerns/README.md

 ![image](https://www.270towin.com/maps/63XyE.png)

 As seen above, my expectation gives democrats 199 and Trump 179 electoral college votes right out of the gate.
-This produces a 20 electoral college vote gap.
+This produces a 20 vote electoral college head start for the democrats.
 Shifting the previously computed distributions by these expectations produces the following forecast of the general election.
 Each distribution is compared against the 270 electoral college vote line (the minimum number of electoral college votes required to win the election) to judge the election outcome.

 ![image](https://raw.github.com/gasduster99/primaryConcerns/master/collegeVotes.jpg)